AshrafHassan-RH/dev-acm/README.md

 1. Go to Workloads>Serets in the left side menu
 2. In the Project dropdown choose ansible-automation-platform
 3. Scroll down to secret named example-admin-password
+> **Note**
-Note: In our case the name of the instance iscalled example.
-If any other name instane name was used during AAP deployment the name will follow this rule: <instance-name>-admin-password
+>  In our case the name of the instance is called example.
+If any other name instane name was used during AAP deployment the name will follow this rule: \<instance-name>-admin-password
 4. Click on the secret to reveal secret details
 5. Scroll down and click Reveal values
 6. Copy the secret and use it to login to AAP web console